"...Pictures have more power than scientists or voices or anything else to open the world's eyes..."

 I find that looking at life from different perspectives helps me appreciate moments that I might otherwise overlook.
 One of the beautiful things about photography is that it forces me to see life through a different lens (both metaphorically and literally).
 To me photography began as a means of personal escape and artistic expression.
 But through it I've gained a deeper appreciation for this planet and everything it has to offer.
 The ability that photography has to communicate the wonders of this world, is to me, the most beautiful thing about the art.

 My second great love is geology, which, until I can figure out how to make my brand of photography pay the bills, also serves as my "professional career".
 Fortunately for me, photography and geology intersect in wonderful ways.
 For one, my understanding of this earth influences the ways in which I see and capture different aspects of this planet.
-On the other hand, my photography serves me well in presentations and talks that I give, as well as the classes I teach.
-One of the great failures of scientists as a breed is their general inability to communicate their science to the masses in meaningful ways.
+On the other hand, my photography serves me well in presentations and talks that I give, as well as in the classes I teach.
+One of the great failures of many scientists is their general inability to communicate their science to the masses in meaningful ways.
 As evidenced by the quote above, I think photography has the unique ability to communicate the unnecessarily esoteric aspects of science, and to do so with emotion, beauty and honesty.